Welcome from the graduate program coordinator.

 Graduate.
 Since its creation, students from across the United States and various countries around the world have graduated from the UVM mechanical engineering graduate program.
 Also, we actively seek to admit a diverse group of students in mechanical engineering to address the contemporary challenges of our Society.
 To date, our graduates have achieved successful careers in academia as distinguished professors, in industry as engineers and entrepreneurs, and in government positions as program directors for national funding agencies or scientists at national laboratories.
 A list of alumni can be found in Program Alumni link.

 Faculty and Research.
 The success of our graduate program is build on a distinguished faculty whose research is recognized nationally and internationally through innovation, dissemination of knowledge in high-impact journals, and research awards.
-Recently, our faculty has won major awards from Department of Defense, Department of Energy, NASA, and the National Science Foundation, and includes the recipients of one ARO young investigator award, one DoE early career award and two NSF CAREER awards.
+Recently, our faculty has won major awards from the National Institute of Health, Department of Defense, Department of Energy, NASA, and the National Science Foundation, and includes the recipients of several young CAREER awards.
 Clearly, our focus is to create a research environment that is highly interdisciplinary and collaborative from which our students can thrive.
 I strongly encourage you to review the Faculty Research link for more information about specific research interests in the program.

 Admission.
 Details on the application process for admission in the UVM mechanical engineering graduate program, along with some information about tuition, fees and financial aid, can be found in the Apply for Admission link.
 Each application is reviewed once a complete online submission is received.
 It is strongly recommended to submit your application by February 1 to obtain full consideration in the fall admissions, and September 1 for the spring admissions.
 Also, a link is provided in the sidebar to help determine whether you satisfy the minimum qualifications for admission.

 Thank you again for visiting our website.
 I very much look forward to seeing you study in Vermont in Mechanical Engineering.